lexical-lsp/lexical/pages/intelligence.md

 # Code intelligence

-We'd like to replace elixir_sense with our own implmentation for the following bits of code intelligence.
+We'd like to replace elixir_sense with our own implementation for the following bits of code intelligence.

  * Go to definition